TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 An experiment file which is named `.env` is for specifying processing target will be outputted.
 And In ENVIRONMENT, you can find a folder you made for example "grid_memory" and `param.json` in it.

+If you want to use a pth file that has already been trained and start training from there, change `"restore": "normal"` to `"restore": "restore"` in param.json.

 If you would like to train or eval, execute below.
 - Train : `python -u train.py`
 - Eval : `python -u eval.py`